 The Vancouver skyline loomed large in the distance as I gazed out the window.
 My journey on board the Rocky Mountaineer train from Jasper was nearing its end.
 As the wheels of the train clanged and hissed on the approach into Vancouver station, my thoughts drifted to my experience on board over the past two days.
 The first word that came to mind was ‘epic’.
 I thought about the 900km-journey across the Canadian Rockies and along the Fraser River and I nodded silently.
 Yes, ‘epic’ was the perfect adjective.

 There are many train journeys around the world that can be considered epic.
 The Trans-Siberian, the Blue Train, the Orient Express and the El Transcantabrico are famous examples.
 What makes the Rocky Mountaineer epic is the seamless combination of spectacular scenery with excellent service, comfort and mouthwatering cuisine.
 Delve deeper into the history of the Canadian railways, the ingenuity of the engineers who designed the routes and the livelihoods of the people who built the tracks, and the word ‘epic’ crops up again.

-My journey on the Rocky Mountaineer began in the lovely town of Jasper.
 The train pulled into the station in the wee hours of the morning.
 It was cold and drizzly but even that failed to dampen the spirit of the passengers who crowded the platform.
 The excitement was almost tangible as the train crew opened the doors and rolled out the carpets.